-Emulated drives that you create in SunPCi 1.2.1 do not work with earlier versions of the SunPCi software.
+Emulated drives that you create in SunPCi 1.2.2 do not work with versions of the SunPCi software earlier than 1.2.1.
 If you try to attach the emulated drive, the software will not recognize your emulated drive as a valid disk image and will not attach it.